Serials crisis: Publishers

 Every year the Library Journal publishes a summary of periodical pricing and inflation.
-"The rate of price increase is analyzed for more than 18,000 e-journal packages handled by EBSCO Information Services...For 2019, the average rate of increase over two years was 5.5%, up slightly from 5% in 2018."
+According to its 2019 price survey, "The rate of price increase is analyzed for more than 18,000 e-journal packages handled by EBSCO Information Services...For 2019, the average rate of increase over two years was 5.5%, up slightly from 5% in 2018."

+Profitability

+A 2021 study found that the cost of publishing a journal article to publishers varies from $200 (in a large-scale platform with a post-publication review) to $1,000 (in a prestigious journal with an acceptance rate under 10%), with $400 per article being the average cost.
+Also, when the number of published articles in a journal (such as a mega-journal) exceeds 1000, the fixed costs become less than 1% of the direct costs, and the marginal cost of publishing more articles is very small.
+At the same time, the revenue for most subscription journals is about $4,000 per article.
+That study estimated the average profit margin of academic journal publishers at ca. 55%.

+In a free market, such a high profit margin should have attracted numerous competing publishers.
+However, in a traditional publishing market, each research article is unique, and the consumer (reader or subscriber) cannot substitute one article (or journal) for another.
+Instead, the competition occurs on the authors' side: authors have a choice, of where to publish.
+In an open access publishing model, the market forces are appropriately balanced.

 Growth in scholarly publishing

 An additional problem is a dramatic increase in the volume of research literature and increasing specialization of that research, i.e. the creation of academic subfields.

 This includes a growth in the number of scholars and an increase in potential demand for these journals.

 At the same time, funds available to purchase journals are often decreasing in real terms.
 Libraries have seen their collection budgets decline in real terms compared to the United States Periodical Price Index.
 As a result of the increasing cost of journals, academic libraries have reduced their expenditures on other types of publications such as scholarly monographs.